AntonioRib/TME-CPS/README.md

 * spdlog a Fast C++ logging library - [Here](https://github.com/gabime/spdlog)
 * sTunnel configured with the configuration files from [here](https://github.com/AntonioRib/trustedCCEnvironment/tree/master/sTunnel)

-To compile and run the software compatible with [Intel SGX](https://01.org/intel-softwareguard-extensions) additionally you need,
+To compile and run the software compatible with [Intel SGX](https://01.org/intel-softwareguard-extensions) additionally you need:
 * Intel(R) SGX Driver for Linux and it's dependencies - [Here](https://github.com/intel/linux-sgx)
 * Intel(R) SGX Platform Software (PSW) for Linux and it's dependencies - [Here](https://github.com/intel/linux-sgx)

 ## Instructions

-The prototype's software can be found in the src folder.
+The prototype's software can be found in the ``` src ``` folder.

 ### Compiling the code

-After installing all the pre-requisites.
-All the software can be compiled at once through the use of ``` make ``` on the root folder.
+After installing all the pre-requisites, all the software can be compiled at once through the use of ``` make ``` on the root folder.
 Each software can also be compiled separately on it's specific folder with the use of ``` make ```

 To compile the prototype using Intel SGX in Simulation mode it's only needed to run